-You can add VM instances, custom images, or disks that are available in an existing environment, such as on-premises or on other cloud providers, to Compute Engine.
+You can move VM instances, custom images, or disks that are available in an existing environment, such as on-premises or on other cloud providers, to Compute Engine.

-A variety of import methods are available that support different formats.
-Choosing an import method depends on whether you are importing a VM instance, disk, or image.
+A variety of migration paths are available that support different formats.
+Choosing a migration path depends on whether you are moving a VM instance, disk, or image.

-The following table summarizes the import methods available on Compute Engine.
+The following table summarizes the migration paths available on Compute Engine.

 |VM instances||Migrate for Compute Engine||